 Other Training Opportunities

 The purpose of this program is to assist new professionals in the transition from the pre-doctoral internship to licensure.
-The Counseling Center seeks to support individuals and the university counseling profession by providing a high quality training program.
+The Counseling Center seeks to support individuals and the university counseling profession by providing a high quality training program that fosters new professionals' identity development as emerging psychologists and student affairs professionals.
 The Center values collaboration, innovation, attention to pluralism and appropriate developmental progress in working with students.
 Post-doctoral fellows are expected to reflect these values in the services provided through the Center.
 The Training Program is built on those values and provides opportunities for the new professional to further advance clinical, outreach, consultation, crisis management and administrative skills.

 Counseling Center professional staff members will work with the Fellow to provide the necessary support, challenge, and expertise to achieve these goals.

 The UNCW Post-Doctoral Psychology Fellowship program is grounded on a Practitioner-Mentorship Training Model.
 This model is firmly based on the importance of relational connection for meaningful professional development.
 The Fellowship has been designed to provide a collaborative work environment within which the Fellows can develop as psychologists and student affairs professionals.
 To that end, senior staff provide clinical and professional role modeling, opportunities to collaborate in outreach and program development, and an inclusive and respectful culture that values Fellows' contributions to the UNCW campus community.
 To foster formal mentorships, Fellows participate in primary and secondary individual supervision and group supervision.
 All supervision experiences encourage relationships that promote strengthening clinical skills and continued professional identity development.